 SUPPORT RESEARCH ON DRUG USE DISORDERS TODAY TO HELP DECREASE

 There is a rising incidence of newborns who experience Neonatal Abstinence Syndrome as a result of being exposed prenatally to opioid drugs while in the womb.

 Research is the key.
-The College on Problems of Drug Dependence, Inc. (CPDD) is a professional organization of scientists whose research is directed toward a better understanding of drug abuse and addiction and solutions to decrease it.
+The College on Problems of Drug Dependence, Inc. (CPDD) is a professional organization of addiction scientists who are dedicated to advancing knowledge of drug misuse and addiction to improve health outcomes.

 If you would like to make an online donation click here.